 The move to wireless charging offers a cascade of advantages that make daily device management a breeze:

-- Enhanced Functionality: With charging stands, you can keep your phone upright, making it easy to check notifications, watch videos, or participate in video calls while it powers up.
-Many multi-device chargers even let you juice up your phone, smartwatch, and earbuds simultaneously.
+- Enhanced Functionality: Charging stands allow you to keep your phone upright for easy viewing of notifications, videos, or video calls while it powers up.
+Many multi-device chargers can also charge your phone, smartwatch, and earbuds simultaneously.

 Understanding Wireless Charging Standards: Qi, MagSafe, and Qi2